What is Dadaism and how can dada inspire your artwork and designs?

 Fountain

-Created by Marcel Duchamp in 1917, Fountain was a sculpture depicting an unusual shaped toilet bowl that had been suggested as a water fountain to be drunk from.
-This bizarre idea plays to the themes of contrasts, and is humorous in its appeal.
+Created by Marcel Duchamp in 1917, Fountain was a sculpture depicting an unusually shaped toilet bowl, whose composition suggested it was a water fountain to be drunk from.
+This bizarre idea plays on contrasts, is steeped in humour and is everything Dada strives to be.

 L.H.O.O.Q.

-Designed by Marcel Duchamp in 1919, L.H.O.O.Q. depicts the Mona Lisa with a moustache and beard that had been pencilled on in a funny, child-like way.
-Breaking down the conventions of art, the piece is shocking in its mistreatment of one of the most famous pieces in the world.
+Designed by Marcel Duchamp in 1919, L.H.O.O.Q. depicts the Mona Lisa with a pencilled-on moustache and beard.
+Breaking down the conventions of art, L.H.O.O.Q. is shocking in its mistreatment of one of the most famous pieces in the world.
+For the Dadaists, this was no doubt a mission accomplished.

 Indestructible Object